mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

 Definitely blurrier.

 Okay.
 So I've got the convolution math and application down.
-Since I'm going to eventually build a convolutional neural net using Tensorflow, I should really understand tensorflows 2-D convolution function, `nn.conv2d`.
+Since I'm going to eventually build a convolutional neural net using Tensorflow, I should really understand Tensorflow's 2-D convolution function, `nn.conv2d`.
 So how does it work?

-# Convolutions in Tensorflow
+# Convolution in Tensorflow

 From the [documentation](https://www.tensorflow.org/versions/r0.10/api_docs/python/nn.html#conv2d), `conv2d`: